sampointer/dy/README.md

 Construct YAML from a directory tree

 ## Description
 The entire world seems to think declarative configuration is best represented as YAML.
-This is especially prevailant in the land of Kubernetes and related tools.
+This is especially prevalent in the land of Kubernetes and related tools.
 Terrible ideas have a tendency to accumulate leading to [awful solutions](https://twitter.com/sam_pointer/status/1182321989895311362) to the wrong problems.

 Whilst this tool doesn't pretend to move the mountain it does try to nudge it back in the right direction.